How to Choose a Good Blog Name (11 Practical Tips)

 Thesaurus

 Thesaurus is a great tool that helps you find synonyms for words.
-This is super useful when trying to come up with a new name for your blog, as it helps you to think outside the box.
+This is super useful when trying to come up with a new name for your blog, as it helps you think outside the box.

-Sometimes all you need is that one word or phrase that really hits the spot, and that is what a thesaurus can do for you.
+Sometimes, all you need is that one word or phrase that really hits the spot, and that is what a thesaurus can do for you.

 Lean Domain Search